TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 30/Proverbs 30.22.md

 ---

-For a servant when he is king; And a fool when he is filled with food;
+For a servant when he is king; a fool when he is filled with food;